ODPC FUNFEST (World's Largest Hammered Dulcimer Gathering)

 The O.D.P.C. or "Original Dulcimer Players Club," which puts on the festival, is the largest and oldest hammered dulcimer club in the world.
 The "original dulcimer" from the club's name means the "hammered dulcimer."
 The purpose of the O.D.P.C. is the preservation and promotion of the "hammered dulcimer."
 It's that focus which makes the festival unique.

 Please check the Frequently Asked Questions area for answers to all of your questions (i.e. reservations, what instruments are allowed, what you'll need to bring, etc.) One question that is frequently asked is "How can you tell when the festival will be held next year?"
 It always starts on the Thursday before the third full weekend.
-It'll was July 18-21, 2013, and looking ahead to next year, it'll be held July 17-20, 2014.
+It'll be held July 17-20, 2014 (and July 16-19 in 2015).

 Brief Statement of Festival Rules:

 Pets restricted to campsite.
 No bikes; no alcohol.
 Sales only by vendors except in the ODPC designated area.
 (Performers or workshop leaders may sell immediately after classes or performances.)
 No electrified instruments nor amplifiers in the campground; no band wind instruments; no woodwind instruments; no drums (except bodhran.)

 Here is their camping policy: (The following information is quoted from their website and pertains to the ODPC Funfest) -

-Campsites are assigned on a first come basis with cash, credit card or
+We do not accept reservations.
+Campsites are assigned on a first come first served basis,

-credit card you must do it on the day you want to start paying for
+but only on the day you want to start paying for our campsite.
+You are